 Productivity and Performance Expert | Bestselling Author, The Productivity Project

-Called “the most productive man you’d ever hope to meet” by TED Talks, a “productivity mastermind” by Fast Company, and “a quirky and energetic guide through the productivity thicket” by the Harvard Business Review, Chris Bailey will transform how you and your audience think about productivity.
+Chris Bailey makes productivity entertaining, as even more importantly, exceptionally practical.
+Called “the most productive man you’d ever hope to meet” by TED Talks, a “productivity mastermind” by Fast Company, and “a quirky and energetic guide through the productivity thicket” by the Harvard Business Review, Chris will transform how you and your audience think about productivity.

 When Chris graduated from university, he received two full-time job offers, but declined them both to dedicate a year to exploring his weird passion: personal productivity.
 Within that year, he conducted dozens of productivity experiments on himself, such as living in total isolation for ten days, only using his smartphone for an hour a day, and even working 90-hour weeks.
 Today, Chris speaks about his research conducted over the past ten years, and the research of the world’s foremost productivity experts, to show how we can apply this research to our daily lives in order to accomplish more.